treatybreaker/Blog/README.md

 #### Reporting Issues that my code sucks/is bad/should be burnt inside a supernovae explosion

 Yeah, you're probably right.
-But on a serious note, if see anything that is extremely terrible code-wise do let me know.
+But on a serious note, if you see anything that is extremely terrible code-wise do let me know.
 I won't accept PRs for code modifications here as this repository is just a mirror, but if you want to open one to share something new with me or show me how I could do something better I'm totally down and I may even copy your stuff and cosign you when I merge it into the primary.
 Best way to learn is to be brought down a peg in my experience, so I'm open to it.

 ## Miscellaneous